aliok/eventing-operator/README.md

 The image should match what's in [config/operator.yaml](config/operator.yaml) and the `$VERSION` should match [version.go](version/version.go) and correspond to the contents of [config/](config/).

+## OLM

+TODO
+Requires at least operator-sdk v 0.12 (otherwise package.yaml is not updated properly)